-To ensure gender integration into government policy, action plans and sector-specific budget line items, it is critical to strengthen the capacity of institutions as a whole.
+To ensure gender integration into government policy, action plans and sector-specific budget line items, it is critical to strengthen the capacity of institutions as a whole9.
 Furthermore, the conducting of a gender analysis across sectors is crucial in ensuring broad and substantive inputs to address gender inequality in a particular sector or context.
 One of the lessons

-&lt;sup>6With an additional 30 percent of their salary added to their base remuneration
+6With an additional 30 percent of their salary added to their base remuneration

-&lt;sup>7 The current Ministry of Environment and Green Development learnt is that gender analysis does not only reveal the ways in which women and men are, or are not, affected; it also indicates that particular measures may be necessary to improve the participation and access of males or disadvantaged groups such as the disabled.
+7 The current Ministry of Environment and Green Development

+8For details on areas that require improvement as per recommendations by stakeholders in the area of gender, please see a sub-section on infrastructure/road sector in Appendix 3 learnt10 is that gender analysis does not only reveal the ways in which women and men are, or are not, affected; it also indicates that particular measures may be necessary to improve the participation and access of males or disadvantaged groups such as the disabled.